Fourier transforms and iterated function systems: Introduction

-The decay (or non-decay) of the Fourier transform of $\mu$, and at what \textit{rate} (e.g. \textit{polylogarithmic} $|\widehat{\mu}(\xi)| = O((\log |\xi|)^{-\beta})$ for some $\beta > 0$ or \textit{polynomial} $|\widehat{\mu}(\xi)| = O(|\xi|^{-\alpha})$ for some $\alpha > 0$ as $|\xi| \to \infty$), can be considered a kind of measure of \textit{smoothness} of the measure $\mu$.
+for some $\alpha > 0$ as $|\xi| \to \infty$), can be considered a kind of measure of \textit{smoothness} of the measure $\mu$.
 In general, if $\mu$ is any Radon measure on $\R^d$ that is absolutely continuous with respect to the $d$-dimensional Lebesgue measure, then by the Riemann-Lebesgue lemma, we always have $\widehat{\mu}(\xi) \to 0$ as $|\xi| \to \infty$.
 On the other hand, if $\mu$ gives positive mass to a proper non-empty hyperplane $V$ in $\R^d$, then it is an exercise to check that $\widehat{\mu}(\xi) \not\to 0$ as $|\xi| \to \infty$ along $\xi \in V^\perp$.
 In $\R$ this means that if $\mu$ contains atoms in its support, then the Fourier transform of $\mu$ cannot decay at all.
 On the other hand, if $\mu$ is \textit{curved} in some sense, e.g. in the case of the $d-1$ dimensional area measure $\sigma_{d-1}$ the sphere $\mathbb{S}^{d-1}$, Van der Corput lemma \cite{Mattila2} implies that $|\widehat{\sigma}_{d-1}(\xi)| = O(|\xi|^{-(d-1)/2})$.
-Similar results also work for cones \cite{FHK}, more general submanifolds of non-vanishing Gaussian curvature \cite{Mattila2}, which also manifest in \textit{stationary phase approximations} in semiclassical analysis \cite{Zworski}.
+Similar results also work for cones by Fraser \textit{et al.} \cite{FHK}, more general submanifolds of non-vanishing Gaussian curvature (see e.g. \cite{Mattila2}), which also manifest in \textit{stationary phase approximations} in semiclassical analysis, see e.g. Zworski's book \cite{Zworski} on their use in semiclassical analysis.
 However, most attractors $K_\Phi$ to IFSs are instead broken and fractal-like sets, so it is unclear what is the analogue of curvature in these cases, which provides challenges in estimating $\widehat{\mu}$.